Living On Campus

 Residence Assistants (RAs) host events every night of the week, making sure there will always be a way to get involved in the residence community.
 These events are typically held in 6:01.

 Larger residence events are held each semester to bring the entire residence community together.
 The popular Rez Rumble is a tradition on campus, with Tower and Apartment floors competing in various contests and games for prizes.

 - Students use the outdoor King's field for ultimate frisbee, soccer, and football.

 - Groups of students often explore Edmonton’s river valley and the various outdoor skating rinks together.

 - 6:01 Lounge can be booked by a group of students for community building events, such as cooking Thanksgiving dinner for those who stay in residence over the holidays, baking cookies, and playing board games.

 - 5:01 Lounge can be booked by a group of students for events like a movie marathon, sports, or a popular TV show.

 - The Students’ Association plans programs and event for the entire student body.

 Residence Assistants (RAs) are student leaders who live on each floor of the tower and the apartments.
 RAs are trained to support residents at King’s.
-It is their job to organize events, handle relationship disputes, and ultimately, ensure that everything is running smoothly on each floor.
+It is their job to organize events, handle relationship disputes, and ultimately, ensure everything is running smoothly on each floor.